znep/query-coordinator/README.md

 ### Feature flags

 Support for feature flags requires that `window.socrata.featureFlags` be defined at page load time.
 This is expected to be a simple object containing keys for all defined feature flags.
+The purpose of this module is provide validation of requested feature flag keys
 See example below.
 Usage example:

 ```javascript